warashibetrader/warashibetrader.github.io/_posts/2022-03-11-signatures.md

 ---
-title: "Invoices and receipt signatures"
+title: "Invoice and receipt signatures"
 ---

 [Transact](https://transactcc.github.io/) now supports the signing of invoices and receipts.